← go back

 1. Tiny Transistors

-Matrix multiplication is the fundamental operation of computation for modern day deep learning.
-Trillions and trillions of matrix multiplies can happen each second during each pass of a neural network, so speeding up GEMMs even just a little but can save lots money, time, and have huge impact in iteration speeds for developers.
+Matrix multiplication is the fundamental operation of computation for modern-day deep learning.
+Trillions and trillions of matrix multiplies can happen each second during each pass of a neural network, so speeding up GEMMs, even just a little but can save lots of money and time, resulting in a massive impact in iteration speeds for developers.

-You may remember from linear algebra the matrix-matrix multiplication.
-A GEMM is essentially an accumulation of matrix-matrix multiplies.
+Remember matrix-matrix multiplication from linear algebra?
+Thats a GEMM -- an accumulation of matrix-matrix multiplies.
 More formally,

 CαAB+βC\boldsymbol{C} \leftarrow \alpha \boldsymbol{A}\boldsymbol{B} + \beta \boldsymbol{C}

-This means that A and B are multiplied with alpha and beta as scalar constants, which are then accumulated to your previous matrix C. This is a lot like a MAC in hardware, but with matrices.
+This means that A and B are multiplied with alpha and beta as scalar constants, which are then accumulated to your previous matrix C. This is a lot like a hardware MAC, but with matrices.

 for i in range(M):